 business (for example, developing and selling the same products and services), Microsoft Partner Network will view these locations as a

 single partner entity for the purposes of license grants and maximum grant limits.

 No. The Microsoft Partner Network does not offer downgrade rights.
 You have 12 months to upgrade from the previous version of software

 offered by the Microsoft Partner Network to the latest version.
 Refer to the software updates table for details.
 Note: this downgrade

-policy does not apply to commercial training licenses granted to partners with the Learning competency and MSDN benefits received as part
+policy does not apply to commercial training licenses granted to partners with the Learning competency and Visual Studio subscriptions received as part

 of the Microsoft Partner Network.